The Possibility of Evil: Plot

-Miss Strangeworth is described prominently as a harmless old lady in the beginning of the story.
-Through conversations with the people in her town, it is evident that Miss Strangeworth often believes that she owns the town, never having left it for longer than a day, and has great interest in its townspeople.
-She also takes great pride in the orderliness of her house, as well as her family roses.
-However, Miss Strangeworth is not such a quiet figure in her town; she often writes anonymous letters to her neighbors, which are rarely based on fact and more on what gossip she has heard during her walks down the streets.
+Miss Adela Strangeworth is a 71-year-old spinster living in an unnamed small town.
+She is described prominently as a harmless old lady at the beginning of the story.
+Through her conversations with various other townspeople, it is evident that Miss Strangeworth feels a sense of ownership towards the town, never having left it for longer than a day, and has great interest in its residents.
+She also takes great pride in the orderliness of her house, as well as her family roses, which were planted by her grandmother and tended by her mother before her.
+However, Miss Strangeworth is not such a quiet figure in her town; she often writes anonymous poison pen letters to her neighbors, which are rarely based on fact and more on what gossip she has heard during her walks down the streets.
 When she is mailing some of them, one is dropped on the ground and one of her neighbors (whom she had once made a subject of her uncouth letters) notices, and, feeling kind, delivers it to the intended recipient (unaware the letter is meant to be anonymous).
 The next morning, Miss Strangeworth receives a similarly written letter, informing her that her roses, a source of her familial pride, have been destroyed.

 Style

-This story is believed to be fictitious.
 Like "The Lottery," it deals with the "casual cruelty in the everyday" that Jackson explores in almost all of her short stories.